Theodore Rothstein: Soviet Ambassador to Iran

 On 6 January 1921 Rothstein was accredited as the first Soviet Ambassador to Tehran and departed for the posting on 6 February after having had a discussion with Lenin.
 He took with him an abnormally large entourage of 150 people.

 Later career

 From 1922 on he was a member of the "Collegium of the People's Commissariat for Foreign Affairs".
 Rothstein was appointed director of the Institute of World Economy and Politics in Moscow.

-Rothstein's son, Andrew, remained in Britain and became a prominent communist.
+Rothstein's son, Andrew, remained in Britain and also became a prominent communist.

 Rothstein died in Moscow in 1953.